dbarsam/blog/content/articles/2020-12-05-python-vscode-and-max-3.md

 (.env27) $ python -m pip install -e D:\project
 ```

-This means that the simplest way to instal ptvsd is to add it to the requirements.txt file
+This means that the simplest way to instal ptvsd is to add it to the `requirements.txt` file

 ```text
 ptvsd==4.3.2
 ```

 Note:  Do not add it as a package dependency to your project, be it in setup.py's `install_requires` or some other mechanism.
-It is not a dependency to be installed on the user's machine; it is a development tool that only has value to the development team.
+It is not a dependency to be installed on the user's machine when the user installs your project; it is a development tool that only has value to the development team.
 There's more information about the difference in the PyPA's [install_requires vs requirements files] guidelines.

 ## Call `ptvsd` from the `bootstrap.py` script

-We can add the `ptvsd` connection call to our `bootstrap.py` so that the connection happens at startup.
-We have to be careful to add it *after* the grafting of the side-car environment, as that's where the Python package lives.
+We can also leverage the components we created in [Part II] and add the `ptvsd` connection call to our `bootstrap.py`.
+This will make the connection at startup, but we have to be careful to add it *after* the grafting of the side-car environment, as that's where the Python package lives.

 ```python
 """